Porsche 911 GT3: 991.2 GT3 RS

 In February 2018, Porsche unveiled a facelifted GT3 RS model to continue their updates for the 991 generation of the 911.
 Changes include a new engine similar to the GT3 and RSR models with a 9,000 rpm redline and 20 PS and 10 Nm increase over the previous GT3 RS, NACA ducts for brake cooling, modified front fascia (similar to the 991.2 GT3), side skirts and rear wing (similar to the GT2 RS) for increased downforce, ball joints on all suspension links, front helper springs, lightweight glass for the rear and rear-side windows and a newly developed tyre compound.
-A Weissach package including additional carbon fibre body and interior parts as well as magnesium wheels and stiffer suspension settings is available as an option.
+A Weissach package including additional carbon fibre body and interior parts as well as magnesium wheels made by BBS and stiffer suspension settings is available as an option.

 On 18 April 2018, driven by Kévin Estre the 991.2 GT3 RS set a lap time of 6:56.4 around the Nürburgring Nordschleife.
 It is the third Porsche production car to break the 7 minute barrier around the track, the first being the 918 Spyder.